soreana/n-back-game/README.md

 1. Write a readme.
 2. Share a gif.
-3. Add support for English.
+3. Add VueJs or React support.
-4. Add VueJs or React support.
+4. Change the speed.
-5. Change the speed.
+5. Add support for Persian.